markNZed/processism-react-three/storyboard.md

 # 7. Section: Relations and Processes
 ## 7.1.
 Objective
 Understanding emerges not from isolated entities but from the interactions and relations between them.
-In this section, we’ll explore how everything is connected through dynamic processes, which continuously shape and reshape our understanding of the world.
-These processes are the foundation upon which more complex systems emerge.
+In this section, we’ll explore how everything is connected through dynamic processes and the associated events.

 ## 7.2.
 Scene: Entity
 ### 7.2.1.
 Objective